 - Files appear with atypical file extensions

 The presence of ransomware is not always noticeable, but most users find out sooner rather than later.
-Since ransomware hackers want to be paid, they will often ensure their victims cannot ignore or miss the instructions they embed during the attack.
+Since hackers want to be paid, they will often ensure their victims cannot ignore or miss the instructions they embed during the attack.

 Steps to Take After an Attack